ltduc147/VCS_Training/PROG_05/README.md

 # PROG 05
-Here is the web application to display CVE Records.
+Here is the web application to manage student information and document for class.

 # Features
 - View, create, edit, delete student for teacher.